 Horse riding is big in this part of the world, unsurprising when you consider it’s the home of ‘The Man from Snowy River’.
 Guided treks through the mountains, lasting from two hours to two days or more, are a must for horse-fans.

 Commercial horse treks through the Snowy Mountains date back to the 1940s.
 Many start with a hearty campfire breakfast, then saddle up and explore undoubtedly some of Australia’s most picturesque, inspiring and challenging countryside.
 At the end of the day, another campfire and wonderful bush meal awaits.

 Both novices and expert riders should find something to suit them.
 Thredbo Valley Horse Riding is located on the Alpine Way and offer 1, 1.5, 2 and 4 hour trail rides on horses to suit all rider standards.
 Catering for small exclusive groups or large groups.
 Only 13km from Jindabyne.
 Open all year round.

-Within this region there are plenty of abseils for beginners, intermediate and advanced levels.
-Learn how to safely abseil or just abseil for the enjoyment in the hands of experienced & qualified instructors.
+Within this region, there are plenty of abseils for beginners, intermediate and advanced levels.
+Learn how to safely abseil or just abseil for enjoyment in the hands of experienced & qualified instructors.
 Combine abseiling with rock climbing and make a day of it!